flowable/flowable-engine/README.md

 ### JDK 7+

 Flowable runs on a JDK higher than or equal to version 7.
-Go to link:$$http://www.oracle.com/technetwork/java/javase/downloads/index.html$$[Oracle Java SE downloads] and click on button "Download JDK".
+Go to http://www.oracle.com/technetwork/java/javase/downloads/index.html and click on button "Download JDK".
 There are installation instructions on that page as well.
-To verify that your installation was successful, run +java -version+ on the command line.
+To verify that your installation was successful, run "java -version" on the command line.
 That should print the installed version of your JDK.

 ### Contributing